0dot0repeating/dakka/README.md

 ## ADD-ONS

-Right now, there's two addons:
+Right now, there's only one addon:

 ### Ancient Aliens